 Unmasking Anxiety: The Impact of Neurodivergence on Motherhood

-I've been there.
-And I see you.
+I’ve been there.
+I see you.

-Neurospicy moms are pretty much involuntary superheroes.
+Neurospicy moms are involuntary superheroes.

-Throughout our lives, we’ve learned to mask our neurodivergent traits so we could adapt ourselves to fit into a world that doesn't always get us.
-We're masters at concealing our struggles.
+All our lives, we’ve learned to mask, to hide, to blend into a world that doesn’t always get us.
+We’re masters at concealing our struggles.
+Until we can’t anymore.

 Enter Postpartum Anxiety